Petroleum Act 1871

 The Petroleum Act 1871 (34 & 35 Vict. c.
 105) is an Act of the Parliament of the United Kingdom to regulate the storage and transport of petroleum and similar substances.

 Background

 The storage and transport of petroleum and petroleum products had been controlled by the Petroleum Acts 1862 to 1868.
 By 1871 the provisions of these Acts required to be updated; the 1871 Act was intended to enact these requirements.
 The Petroleum Act 1862 and the Petroleum Act 1868 were wholly repealed by the 1871 Act.

 Petroleum Act 1871

-The Petroleum Act 1871 (34 & 35 Vict. c.
-105) received royal assent on 21 August 1871.
+The Petroleum Act 1871 received royal assent on 21 August 1871.
 Its long title is 'An Act for the safe keeping of petroleum and other substances of a like nature'.

 Provisions

 The Act comprises 18 sections and two schedules: